hseera/aws-python-utilities/README.md

 # aws-python-utilities
 Python utilities for AWS.
+These utilities help save time with different facets (RCA/reporting/cost saving) of performance testing as part of devops or standalone.

-## 1: Cloudwatch Metrics To Image Generation
+## 1: Cloudwatch Metrics To Image
 ![index](https://github.com/hseera/aws-python-utilities/blob/main/images/cloudwatch-metrics.png)

-This simple utility allows you generate Images for the Cloudwatch Metrics.
+This simple utility allows you to generate Images for the Cloudwatch Metrics.
 There are times when you want to have an Image for reporting purposes (for example, Performance TSR).
 This utility reduces the effort required to generate the Image manually.
 It saves a lot of time when you have lots of Images to generate.

 ### Getting Started